data-by-jpark/hr-workforce-analytics/README.md

 This project showcases:

-- End-to-end data cleaning for HRIS-style datasets
+- End-to-end data cleaning using Python
+- HRIS-style data validation and preprocessing
-- Workforce analytics preparation and reasoning
+- Workforce analytics logic and feature engineering
+- Exploratory data analysis with real HR metrics
-- A clean, portfolio-ready notebook workflow
+- A clean, portfolio-friendly project workflow
-- Practical preprocessing steps used in real HR analytics teams
+- Preparation for a Tableau HR Workforce Dashboard

 If you're a recruiter or reviewer, feel free to explore the notebooks in order.